 Please submit a letter of recommendation detailing why the individual is being nominated for the award.
 The letter should be a concise and detailed explanation of why your nominee is the best candidate for the award.
 In many cases the members of the selection committee do not know the nominee and the letter is the only method for the committee to base their selection.

 The selection committee will consist of the State Fire Marshal or designee and the awardees from the previous year.
 If an awardee from the previous year is not available the most recent awardee from that category will substitute.

-Nominations can be emailed, faxed, dropped off, or mailed to:
+Nominations are due by close of business day on September 1, 2018 and can be emailed, faxed, dropped off, or mailed to:

 Division of Fire and Life Safety

 5700 East Tudor Road

 Email: Gordon Descutner